 Our Computing curriculum aims to develop children’s experience and understanding of ICT, preparing them for jobs of the future.

 The document below shows a planned teaching sequence that a unit of Computing lessons may follow in order to promote the sequential and progressive development of knowledge which can be securely demonstrated by our pupils.
-This sequence may take place in a single lesson or over several weeks depending on the complexity of the content.
+This sequence of component skills may take place in a single lesson or over several weeks depending on the complexity of the composite.

 The document below identifies the key elements which we believe are important to incorporate into our Computing lessons in order for them to build on previously taught knowledge and also to deepen and secure key concepts.
 The final 3 points are looped as more than one point may be taught each lesson.